Courses in alphabetical order by type.

 Overview of the key responsibilities and activities associated with the administration of local and county government.
 Appreciation of the dynamics and politics of the administration of local government entities.
 Special emphasis will be placed on examining emerging management issues that have sparked a new demand for excellence and innovation in local governments.
 Cr 3.

-PPM 535 Managing in the Nonprofit Sector
+PPM 535 Managing in the Public and Nonprofit Sectors to Create Value

 An examination of the managerial dimensions of nonprofit organizations.
 Major foci include the nonprofit environment, organizational roles and processes, interagency relationships, and problems of change and adaptability.
 Specific attention is given to current issues in nonprofit management such as strategic planning, board/staff relationships, computerization of the workplace, fund raising, and volunteer development.
 Cr 3.